NameYef/Space-Pygame/README.md

 Can be played using one hand only

 ## Requirements
-* Python 3.10 or above
+* Python 3.10 or above recommended
 * have pygame installed ("pip install pygame" in a venv)

 ## How to play